PokerStars: History

 PokerStars launched its beta play-money-only site on September 11, 2001.
 The company began offering real money wagering on December 12, 2001.
-PokerStars was originally a Costa Rican company, Rational Enterprises, part of Canadian company The Stars Group which was majority owned by the Canadian Scheinberg family.
+PokerStars was originally a Costa Rican company, Rational Enterprises, part of Canadian company The Stars Group, which was majority owned by the Canadian Scheinberg family.
 The company was subsequently moved to Douglas, Isle of Man.
 The move was driven by the establishment of a 0% corporate tax rate and the removal of rules barring companies from accepting casino and poker bets from the United States.
 PokerStars holds numerous licences in other jurisdictions (see Regulated Markets below).
 In February 2012, PokerStars acquired a European Union license granted by the Malta Lotteries and Gaming Commission.

 While privately owned, PokerStars had been the subject of financial media speculation regarding a possible initial public offering or merger with a publicly listed company.
 Analysts estimated its market value would have been approximately in 2006, which would have made the company one of the world's largest privately held gambling companies.
 PokerStars overtook PartyPoker as the world's largest online poker room after the U.S. Congress passed the Unlawful Internet Gambling Enforcement Act of 2006.
 Many sites, including PartyPoker, immediately suspended business with U.S. gamblers, while others, including PokerStars, did not.

 In December 2009, PokerStars set the world record for the biggest online tournament.
 The tournament entry fee was $1, and the number of entrants reached 149,196.
 They broke that record in December 2011, when 200,000 players played in a $1 buy-in tournament with a first prize of $50,000.
-PokerStars was so busy during the early stages of the tournament, all tournaments had to be stopped for 20 minutes because the heavy traffic crashed their servers.
-This record had been broken again in June 2013, with 225,000 participants.
+PokerStars was so busy during the early stages of the tournament that all tournaments had to be stopped for 20 minutes because the heavy traffic crashed their servers.
+This record was broken again in June 2013, with 225,000 participants.
 The buy-in was $1 and went completely into the prize pool, with no rake.

 In January 2012, PokerStars introduced a downloadable mobile client for iOS from iTunes.
 In February 2012, the company also introduced a client for Android.

 In July 2012, PokerStars bought its former competitor, Full Tilt Poker.
 The $731 million deal settled a civil lawsuit with the Department of Justice while giving ownership of Full Tilt Poker's assets to PokerStars.

 In June 2014, The Stars Group, then known as Amaya Inc, agreed to buy PokerStars and its parent company for $4.9 billion in cash.
 The deal was completed on August 1, 2014.
 Later the deal led to a major insider trading investigation conducted by the Autorité des marchés financiers (AMF) over a four-year period concerning Amaya Inc.